compilorama/staly/README.md

 ## Usage

-Glorious Analytics is based on [Plausible](https://plausible.io/), a simple and privacy-friendly alternative to Google Analytics.
+Glorious Analytics is based on [Plausible](https://plausible.io/) by default, but you can optionally use another service.
+See **Adapters** section below to learn more.

 ``` javascript
 import GAnalytics from '@glorious/analytics';